Ministry of State Security (North Korea): History

 The post of Security Department head was left vacant after Minister Ri Chun-su's death in 1987, although it was de facto if not de jure controlled by Kim Jong-il and the WPK Organization and Guidance Department he headed.
-In 1998, the SSD migrated under the National Defence Commission, also chaired by Kim Jong-il.
-Finally, in 2007, it was transferred under the WPK Administration Department, whose first vice director became responsible of the SSD daily work, but it continued to have obligations towards the Organization and Guidance Department.
+In 1998, the MSS migrated under the National Defence Commission, also chaired by Kim Jong-il.
+Finally, in 2007, it was transferred under the WPK Administration Department, whose first vice director became responsible of the MSS daily work, but it continued to have obligations towards the Organization and Guidance Department.

 In November 2011, it was reported that General U Tong-chuk had been appointed permanent minister of State Security, the first of this kind since 1987, filling a post left unoccupied for 24 years.
 This was almost concurrent with General Ri Myong-su's appointment as minister of People's Security.
 Other sources also claimed that Kim Jong-un worked at the State Security Department before and/or after his anointment as heir apparent in September 2010.
 Kim Won-hong was appointed minister in April 2012 as the position was restored following Kim Jong-il's death.
 He served as Kim Jong-un's aide until February 2017 when he was allegedly dismissed for filing false reports to Kim Jong-un and mishandling an aide of Kim Jong-un.
 He was formally replaced in October 2017 at a WPK central committee plenum by Jong Kyong-thaek.
 So Tae-ha is the vice minister, while Kim Chang-sop serves as the head of the political department of the ministry.

 On October 21, 2021, the MSS was instructed not to surveil North Koreans living near the Chinese-North Korean border who are known to be free from any ideological suspicions.

+On November 18, 2025, Kim Jong-un visited MSS HQ with Minister of State Security Pang Tu-sop as part of celebrating 80 years of eliminating political opposition.

 Duties

-The Ministry of State Security is tasked to investigate political and economic crimes in North Korea, especially for the former on crimes against the Kim family.
-It's also tasked to conduct VIP protection duties for North Korean diplomats and employees who work in various North Korean embassies, consulates and other foreign missions abroad.
+The Ministry of State Security is tasked with investigating political and economic crimes in North Korea, especially crimes against the Kim family.
+It's also tasked with conducting VIP protection duties for North Korean diplomats and employees who work in various North Korean embassies, consulates and other foreign missions abroad.
+In addition to its internal security duties, it is involved in the operation of North Korea's concentration camps, prisons and various other hidden activities.

-The Ministry is known to link up with various government ministries and agencies to help them with their various missions.
+The ministry has been known to link up with various other government ministries and agencies to help them with their various missions.